lottie-react-native/lottie-react-native/README.md

 Apps that use static Xcode project linking need to set iOS deployment version to iOS 12 _or_ switch to CocoaPods-based linking (using frameworks) _or_ downgrade `lottie-react-native` to version **_2.6.1_**.

+**_ IMPORTANT _**
+Not all After Effects features are supported by Lottie.
+If you notice there's some layers or animations missing check [this list](https://github.com/airbnb/lottie/blob/master/supported-features.md) to ensure they are supported.

 ## Usage

 (If you are using TypeScript, please read [this first](/docs/typescript.md))